Joseph Massad: On the Palestinian Authority and Hamas

 Massad refers to the Palestinian Authority (PA) as the "Palestinian Collaborationist Authority", calls Mahmoud Abbas the "chief Palestinian collaborator", and accuses the PA of collaborating with Israel and the United States to crush Palestinian resistance.
 In October 2023, Massad wrote an essay in Electronic Intifada on the October 7 attacks in which he called the attacks as "awesome", "astounding", and "incredible" and that they were a "stunning victory".
 This essay was characterized by the Jerusalem Post, Business Insider, the Anti-Defamation League, and The New Arab as supporting the attacks, and led to a petition to Columbia to remove him from his post that was signed by over 50,000 people.
 He was defended by the Middle East Studies Association.
-In a hearing before The House Committee on Education and the Workforce in April 2024, the president of Columbia University said that Massad was "spoken to" regarding this essay but that he was not disciplined.
+In a hearing before the House Committee on Education and the Workforce in April 2024, the president of Columbia University said that Massad was "spoken to" regarding this essay but that he was not disciplined.

-Columbia Unbecoming
+Campaign following the David Project's Columbia Unbecoming short film

+The 25-minute film Columbia Unbecoming was produced by The David Project, a group started in 2002 "in response to the growing ideological assault on Israel."

 In 2004, a group of pro-Israel students at Columbia, along with the pro-Israel campus group The David Project, produced the film Columbia Unbecoming about three professors some students and faculty thought were biased against Israel.
 The film focused primarily on Joseph Massad, who taught the course Palestinian and Israeli Politics and Societies.
 Pro-Israel pundits called for Columbia to fire him as they saw him as unfit to teach.
+Critics of the film called the film "propaganda" and described it as part of a "smear campaign" against professors critical of Israel.

 The film featured interviews with students who claimed that he and other Columbia professors had intimidated or been unfair to them for their pro-Israel views.
 This led to the appointment of a committee by the university to investigate the complaints.
 In response to the film, United States Representative Anthony Weiner called on Columbia to fire Massad for what Weiner characterized as "anti-Semitic rantings."

 The committee concluded its work in spring 2005, dismissed most of the allegations against Massad and the other professors, writing in its report that it had "no basis for believing that Professor Massad systematically suppressed dissenting views in his classroom" and stated that they "found no evidence of any statements made by the faculty that could reasonably be construed as anti-semitic."
 The committee found it "credible" that Massad was angered by a question in class from a student that he understood to be defending Israel's conduct toward Palestinians and that his response "exceeded commonly accepted bounds by conveying that her question merited harsh public criticism", but it also described an environment of incivility, with pro-Israel students disrupting lectures on Middle Eastern studies.
 Critics described the committee's findings as a whitewash.